Jeffrey and Regina Taussig Ohio Honors Scholarship

-- Major in one of the following areas at Waynesburg University: Biochemistry, Biology, Biology Education, Chemistry, Chemistry Education, Computer Science, Engineering (3/2), Chemistry, Forensic Science, Forensic Chemistry, Mathematics, Math Education, Pre-Dental, Pre-Medical, Pre-Veterminary
+- Major in one of the following areas at Waynesburg University: Biochemistry, Biology, Biology Education, Chemistry, Chemistry Education, Computer Science, Engineering (3/2): Chemsitry or Math, Forensic Chemistry, Forensic Science, Mathematics, Math Education, Pre-Dental, Pre-Medical, Pre-Veterminary

 How to Apply

-Qualified scholarship candidates need to apply for admission to Waynesburg University prior to Dec.
+Qualified scholarship candidates need to apply for admission to Waynesburg University prior to Nov.
 1 of their senior year.
-Eligible candidates will also be sent a Merit Scholarship Application to apply for the Jeffrey and Regina Tausig Ohio Honors Scholarship after they are admitted.
+Eligible candidates will be able to apply at scholarships.waynesburg.edu after they are admitted.
 The Merit Scholarship Application is due by Jan.
-3, 2014.
-Those whom the Admissions Committee has identified as potential scholars will be invited to interview for the scholarship in February 2014.
+9, 2015.
+Those whom the Admissions Committee has identified as potential scholars will be invited to interview for the scholarship in February 2015.
 Final Jeffrey and Regina Taussig Ohio Honors Scholarship candidates are notified of the committee’s decision by mid-February.

 Research & Hands-On Experience

-All senior pre-professional biology and chemistry majors are required to complete research projects and presentations which simulate graduate level work.
+All science majors are required to complete research projects and presentations which simulate graduate level work.
 Many students are able to present this research at national conferences.
 Some research topics that have been covered in the past year include:

 - Transmission of Antibiotic Resistance Between Pathogenic MRSA and Non-Pathogenic Microbes- Jeff Johns, Senior Pre-Medical Biology Major